 Banks also like to know a project is continuing as planned and will likely require you to provide updates as construction progresses.
 Building is a high-risk investment, and traditional lenders are far more wary of providing funding for projects that may not pay off according to projections.

-Don’t miss out the perfect expansion opportunity.
-Discuss your needs with a funding specialist at National, and see if a flexible commercial loan is the right fit for your business.
+Don’t miss out on the perfect expansion opportunity.
+Discuss your needs with a funding specialist at National—we’re here to help you find the best option.

 National Business Capital & Services is the #1 FinTech marketplace offering small business loans and services.
 Harnessing the power of smart technology and even smarter people, we’ve streamlined the approval process to secure over $1 billion in financing for small business owners to date.